element119/module-admin-redis-report/README.md

 <h1 align="center">element119 | Admin Redis Report</h1>

 ## 📝 Features
-✔️ ...

-✔️ ...

-✔️ ...

-✔️ Supports Hyvä and Luma based themes
+✔️ See a snapshot of the health of Redis from the comfort of the Magento admin

 ✔️ Built in accordance with Magento best practises

-✔️ Dedicated module configuration section secured with custom admin user controls
+✔️ Custom admin user controls

 ✔️ Seamless integration with Magento

 ✔️ Built with developers and extensibility in mind to make customisations as easy as possible

 ✔️ Installable via Composer

+✔️ Theme agnostic

 <br/>